Shohei Ohtani: Personal life and public image

-Ohtani is one of Japan's most celebrated athletes, and has faced intense media scrutiny from the Japanese press his whole adult life.
+Ohtani, nicknamed "Shotime", is one of Japan's most celebrated athletes, but has faced intense media scrutiny from the Japanese press his whole adult life.
 Due to the high-profile nature of his two-way efforts, the Fighters protected Ohtani from some of the media onslaught, while Ohtani tended to keep to the team dormitory and the gym, leading a semi-monastic, baseball-centric existence, a byproduct of holding down two jobs in the big leagues.